 - It requires a great deal of willingness and an open mind

 Resentments are negative feelings that you may have been carrying around for years.
 During this time, they may have done significant damage to your ability to interact with the world.
-I know it sounds dramatic, but these are often big, deep-seeded issues.
+I know it sounds dramatic, but these are often big, deep-seated issues.
 Don’t expect to be able to say a chant and—poof!
 They’re gone.
 You should know that you are embarking on a long and probably painful journey, but the destination is completely worth it.

 OK, here it goes.